TrW236/Udacity.SelfDriving.Term1.VehiclesDetection/README.md

 I have taken different experiments to determine how the HOG features would be extracted.

-Below is the comparisons between HOG images of different channels.
+Below are the comparisons between HOG images of different channels.
 We can see that channel YCrCb and HLS make more difference between car and notcar.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/vehicleDetection/hog1.png" alt="examples HOG different channels" width="888">